-When you gaze into the mirror and the reflection says “‘old”, it’s probably because your hair looks as dull as dishwater.
-Where did that youthful lustre go and how can you get it back?
+When you gaze into the mirror, and the reflection says “‘old,” it’s probably because your hair looks as dull as dishwater.
+Where did that youthful luster go, and how can you get it back?
 Guest contributor, hairstylist Chris Maclachlan has some tips for women over 40 to make their hair soft and shiny.

 Chris: Clients ask me all the time why their hair gets so much duller as they age.
-The simple truth is that older hair loses color and moisture and therefore looks flatter, and less shiny.
+The simple truth is that older hair loses color and moisture and therefore looks flatter and less shiny.
 Healthy, unprocessed hair is ideal, but who are we kidding?
 We need grey coverage!!
 Here are some simple tricks to get shiny, healthy hair, no matter what we put out hair through.

 A deep conditioning treatment or “gloss” in a salon 3 to 4 times a year is your best bet.
 If you want to do it yourself, try an old favorite, Alberto VO 5 hot oil (no, I’m not kidding)

-Once a month use a clarifying shampoo.
-Aveda Detoxifier, or Neutrogena are great ones.
-It helps to reduce product and pollution buildup, and makes hair squeaky clean.
+Once a month, use a clarifying shampoo.
+Aveda Detoxifier or Neutrogena are great ones.
+It helps to reduce product and pollution buildup and makes hair squeaky clean.

-3. Blow-dry Smart:
+3. Blow-dry Smart

 A smoothing or shine product can really help.
 Only use a little, it goes a long way, and too much will weigh your hair down.
 Another way to make your hair shine…….?
 Go easy on the hair spray!

 Darker hair has more shine.
-Bleaching is the single quickest way to make your hair look dryer, and more damaged.
+Bleaching is the single quickest way to make your hair look dryer and more damaged.
 If you are a blond, try a slightly darker shade, with bright highlights around your face.

-7. Shampoo Less:
+7. Shampoo Less

 The more you wash, the more you dry out your scalp.
 If your hair gets oily quickly, that’s the reason.
-As you strip your scalp of the natural oils, your body will compensate by producing more.
+As you strip your scalp of natural oils, your body will compensate by producing more.
 My tip for how to get shiny hair at home is to get your shampooing routine down to twice a week at the most.
-Start by skipping a day between shampoos, and just wetting your hair and scrubbing your scalp with water.
-Read the back of your shampoo bottle and you will see the first ingredient is water, a great cleanser on its own without the stripping properties.
+Start by skipping a day between shampoos and just wetting your hair and scrubbing your scalp with water.
+Read the back of your shampoo bottle, and you will see the first ingredient is water, a great cleanser on its own without the stripping properties.

-8. Get Regular Trims:
+8. Get Regular Trims

-Removing the split ends from your hair, at least every 12 weeks is a must.
-If you don’t the hair shaft will fray and split all the way up, giving you a frizzy halo all around your head.
+Removing the split ends from your hair at least every 12 weeks is a must.
+If you don’t, the hair shaft will fray and split all the way up, giving you a frizzy halo all around your head.
 Think Crystal Gayle.
 Not a good look!!
 Managing your hair can take a little time, money, and effort but remember, you wear it every day, and it deserves your attention.
 In my opinion, it is one of the easiest ways to look chic, youthful, and stylish.